World Trade Center (1973–2001): Reception

+In his book The Pentagon of Power, Lewis Mumford described the World Trade Center as an "example of the purposeless giantism and technological exhibitionism that are now eviscerating the living tissue of every great city".
+Other critics disliked the twin towers' narrow office windows, which were 18 in wide and framed by pillars that restricted views on each side to narrow slots.
+Activist and sociologist Jane Jacobs argued the waterfront should be kept open for New Yorkers to enjoy.
+Retrospectively, the American Institute of Architects ranked the World Trade Center complex as 19th among 150 buildings in its List of America's Favorite Architecture, published in 2007.

 On the surrounding community

 The original World Trade Center created a superblock that cut through the area's street grid, isolating the complex from the rest of the community.
 The Port Authority had demolished several streets to make way for the towers within the World Trade Center.
 The project involved combining the 12-block area bounded by Vesey, Church, Liberty, and West Streets on the north, east, south, and west, respectively.
 7 World Trade Center was built on the superblock's north side in the late 1980s over another block of Greenwich Street.
 The building acted as a physical barrier separating Tribeca to the north and the Financial District to the south.
 The underground mall at the World Trade Center also drew shoppers away from surrounding streets.

 The project was seen as being monolithic and overambitious, with the design having had no public input.
 By contrast, the rebuilding plans had significant public input.
 The public supported rebuilding a street grid through the World Trade Center site.
 One of the rebuilding proposals included building an enclosed shopping street along the path of Cortlandt Street, one of the streets demolished to make room for the original World Trade Center.
-However, the Port Authority ultimately decided to rebuild Cortlandt, Fulton, and Greenwich Streets, which were destroyed during the original World Trade Center's construction.
+The Port Authority ultimately decided to rebuild Cortlandt, Fulton, and Greenwich Streets, which were destroyed during the original World Trade Center's construction.